Nmk78/Zoom-like-app/README.md

-# mooZ - Video Meeting Application
+# nowconnect - Video Meeting Application

-mooZ is a video meeting application built with Next.js, Shadcn UI, Clerk for authentication, and Stream Video SDK for video call functionality.
+nowconnect is a video meeting application built with Next.js, Shadcn UI, Clerk for authentication, and Stream Video SDK for video call functionality.
 The application allows users to schedule, join, and manage video meetings.
 It also supports viewing upcoming meetings, past meetings, and recorded meetings.

 ## Features